RuFeeOh/EZ-Analyze-Repository/README.md

 ### Data

 The data page is currently used for uploading of the excel spreadsheets.
-There is a table which allows the user to verify its the correct data before clicking the save button
+There is a table which allows the user to verify its the correct data before clicking the save button.
+Excel spreadsheets can have multiple exposureGroups so when parsing the data it's important to separate out the data into each exposureGroup

 ### Exceedance Fraction